-We will be seeing patients with respiratory symptoms who are directed by the physician to have in person visit between 3:00 PM and 5:00 PM.
+We will be seeing patients with respiratory symptoms who are directed by the physician to have in-person visits between 3:00 PM and 5:00 PM.

-Any person who has fever, cough or shortness of breath should call the office.
-The office staff will go over some screening questionnaire.
-If the questionnaire is negative then they will give you in-person appointment.
-If the Questionnaire is positive they will give you Telemedicine appointment.
-After your Telemedicine evaluation if the doctor feels it to be necessary for you to be seen in the office, you will get an appointment for in-person visit.
+Any person who has a fever, cough, or shortness of breath should call the office.
+The office staff will go over some screening questionnaires.
+If the questionnaire is negative then they will give you an in-person appointment.
+If the Questionnaire is positive they will give you a Telemedicine appointment.
+After your Telemedicine evaluation, if the doctor feels it to be necessary for you to be seen in the office, you will get an appointment for an in-person visit.
 This will minimize the spread of infection.

-Any person who does not have fever, cough or shortness of breath but have travelled to
+Any person who does not have fever, cough, or shortness of breath but has traveled to

-• Southeast Asia (including China, Japan, South Korea) — Iran,
+• Southeast Asia (including China, Japan, and South Korea) — Iran,

 • Any European countries including UK and Ireland — California